-Solr and Lucene come with a lot of useful default char filters, tokenizers and filters.
-You can find a complete list of char filter factories, tokenizer factories and filter factories at http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters.
-Let's check a few of them.
+Apache Lucene comes with a lot of useful default char filters, tokenizers and filters.
+You can find a complete list of char filter factories, tokenizer factories and filter factories at http://wiki.apache.org/solr/AnalyzersTokenizersTok

 Table 4.1.
 Example of available char filters